-We are careful to give students the benefit of the doubt, and do not report cheating unless we are very sure it has occurred.
+We mark a session as Cheating when we detect that a program was employed by the student to train in their stead or they peek at the underlying code to extract the answer.
+We are careful to give students the benefit of the doubt and do not report cheating unless we are very sure it has occurred.
 This article will tell you what you need to know if your student has been flagged for cheating.

 Because of the caution we take, it is very unlikely that Membean has made a mistake.
 Students often claim that they didn't cheat and then admit that they did later.
 If the training session in question happened in school and on a shared computer, it's possible that another student installed a program that your student accidentally used.

 If the training session occurred outside of school hours, it is possible that a sibling or friend loaded the script onto the device the student uses.
 If a student notices anything suspicious during training, they should stop and use a different computer.

 My student doesn't know how to program or use a script

 Students don't need to know how to program; they just need the Internet.
 A script is code that plugs into the student's browser.
 It is relatively easy to find scripts online to do anything you want.
 Many students and paid professionals write them.
 It takes just a couple of clicks to install them on any browser.